On structural contraction of biological interaction networks: Biochemical Examples

 Although our methods are very general and can apply to networks in the micro- and macro-scales, we focus on several well-established and accepted models of core biochemical modules which are involved in cellular processes.
 They constitute elemental building blocks of biochemical pathways and cascades.

-We represent BINs graphically as Petri-nets \cite{petri08}, where a reaction is a represented by a square, and a species is represnted by a circle.
-We review next some biochemical motifs which are amenable to our results.
-Other examples and more complex cascades can be analyzed too as discussed in \cite{MA_LEARN,MA_MCSS23}.
+We review next some biochemical motifs which are amenable to our results. {The examples are depicted graphically in Figure \ref{f.networks} using the Petri-net convention \cite{petri08}, where a reaction is represented by a {rectangle}, and a species is repres{e}nted by a circle.} Other examples and more complex cascades can be analyzed too as discussed in \cite{MA_LEARN,MA_MCSS23}.
 All the examples presented in this section are conservative and have only trivial siphons.